 Introducing tv time for your kids needs some debate concerning the timing and its importance.
 In this post, we present you with a list of some of the best tv shows for your children.
-You need to make sure that they are allowed to watch an entertaining as well as educational tv show to ensure that it makes the most of their time.
-We have specially curated this list with the shows that will surely help your child learn new words, instil moral values in them and also spark their imagination and creativity, all while entertaining them.
+You need to make sure that they are allowed to watch entertaining as well as educational programs to ensure that it makes the most of their time.
+We have specially curated this list of kiddie programs with the shows that will surely help your child learn new words, instill moral values in them and also spark their imagination and creativity, all while entertaining them.
 Scroll down.

 26 Best Baby TV Shows

 A group of 26 friends (letters) falls from the sky onto a white world to discover that if they hold hands, magic and many new adventures happen in Alphaland.
 When the characters form small groups, a new word is created, which then comes alive.
 For example, if they create the word ’kite,’ it forms a kite that flies in the sky.
-This TV show will help your baby learn the letters of the alphabet, develop their phonic skills, learn spellings, and read stories, play games, and listen to songs in every episode.
+This children’s program will help your baby learn the letters of the alphabet, develop their phonic skillsiXA method of learning alphabets through the sound (pronunciation) associated with them. , learn spellings, and read stories, play games, and listen to songs in every episode.

 Where to watch: CBeebies, Alphablocks YouTube channel, Netflix

 Five bug friends who live in an overgrown backyard, called Village Green, enjoy adventures, explore life, invent things, and sing songs by The Beatles.
 Jay is a curious and ambitious beetle, Crick is an intelligent and creative grasshopper, Walter is a generous slug with excessive fears, Buzz is an optimistic and enthusiastic fruit fly, and Kumi is a confident and imaginative ladybug with a zest for life.
 These bug friends tour the place and have fun every day.
 And when they get into trouble, they help each other with courage and resourcefulness.
-Beat Bugs is a musical adventure show that teaches friendship, teamwork, unity, and love.
+Musicals such as Beat Bugs, which is a musical adventure show, teaches friendship, teamwork, unity, and love.

 Where to watch: Netflix